On the Goppa morphism: Involutions and self-duality

 \section{Involutions and self-duality}

-In this section our aim is to analyze self-dual Goppa codes.
-A linear (block or convolutional) code of dimension $k$ and length $n$, $C\subset\k^n$, is self-dual if $C=C^{\bot}$.
-It follows directly from the definition that if $C$ is self-dual then $n=2k$.
+In this section we study self-dual Goppa codes from the perspective of level structures.
+Recall that a linear code $C\subset\k^n$ of dimension $k$ is self-dual if $C=C^{\bot}$.
+In particular, any self-dual code has length $n=2k$.